Nauruan nationality law: Post-independence (1968–present)

-Under the terms of the Nauru Independence Act of 1967, administration by Australia ceased, the Nauru Act of 1965 was repealed, as were all acts that had previously been extended to the country.
+Under the terms of the Nauru Independence Act 1967, administration by Australia ceased, the Nauru Act 1965 was repealed, as were all acts that had previously been extended to the country.
 The Independence Act was approved by the Trusteeship Council and a constitutional convention drafted new governing documents.
 The constitution of 1968 incorporated the definitions in the Nauruan Community Ordinance of 1956, bestowing upon community members, nationality at independence.
 The Community Ordinance was amended numerous times and in 1997 established a scheme for persons to obtain nationality through investment.
 The program ran from 1998 until it was suspended in 2003.
 In 2005, the Community Ordinance was repealed and replaced by the Naoero Citizenship Act 2005.
 Terms of the act allowed for dual nationality and granted either spouse the right to obtain nationality through marriage, though the constitutional provision for only women to derive nationality from a spouse remained as of 2020.
 In 2017, the Citizenship Act was repealed and replaced with the current legislation.
+In 2025, Nauru started to sell citizenships to fund the relocation of the population inland to escape rising sea levels.